pikasTech/pikadoc-en/docs/source/module_import.md

 The embedded environment is significantly different from the PC, in many cases the MCU doesn't even have a file system.

-But don't worry, PikaScript already helps you to import modules easily with its official tools, all you need to do is to write a line `import`, just like you do with Python on PC.
+But don't worry, PikaPython already helps you to import modules easily with its official tools, all you need to do is to write a line `import`, just like you do with Python on PC.

-The only difference with Python for PC is that you need to run the pre-compiler provided by PikaScript once (no complicated parameters and options, just double-click to run) before you can compile your PikaScript project with the compiler.
+The only difference with Python for PC is that you need to run the pre-compiler provided by PikaPython once (no complicated parameters and options, just double-click to run) before you can compile your PikaPython project with the compiler.

 ## Importing Python modules

-PikaScript supports importing multiple Python files as modules, and there is no need to port the filesystem inside the MCU (if you want to base it on a filesystem, you can, of course).
+PikaPython supports importing multiple Python files as modules, and there is no need to port the filesystem inside the MCU (if you want to base it on a filesystem, you can, of course).

-PikaScript's pre-compiler converts Python files into bytecode and packages them into a library right on the PC development machine, just like C.
+PikaPython's pre-compiler converts Python files into bytecode and packages them into a library right on the PC development machine, just like C.

 This eliminates the need for a filesystem in a MCU with few resources (usually 20kB of ROM).

-On the other hand, if you want to quickly try PikaScript on a new platform, you don't need to go through the effort of porting the filesystem for the new platform and then interfacing the filesystem with PikaScript.
+On the other hand, if you want to quickly try PikaPython on a new platform, you don't need to go through the effort of porting the filesystem for the new platform and then interfacing the filesystem with PikaPython.

 (Note that a kernel version of not less than v1.8.0 is required)